-However, the importance of Si-based defences may be species dependent, because monocots accumulate much higher foliar Si than dicots (Hodson et al., 2005) and the importance of Si defenses could be less in low accumulating taxa (Hogendrop, 2008; but see Katz, 2014; Teixeira et al., 2017).
+The importance of Si-based defences may be species dependent, because monocots accumulate much higher foliar Si than dicots (Hodson et al., 2005) and the importance of Si defenses could be less in low accumulating taxa (Hogendorp, 2008; but see Katz, 2014; Teixeira et al., 2017).
 Furthermore, the efficacy of Si-based defense may be counteracted to some extent by increased N availability, either through exogenous application or Si-induced root nodulation (Cahenzli & Erhardt, 2012; Nabity et al., 2012; Johnson et al., 2017).
 Herbivores generally express preference for N-rich plant material (Slansky & Scriber, 1985; White, 1993), although deleterious effects may arise from excessive or imbalanced N (Behmer, 2009; Lebigre et al., 2018).
-Feeding on plants with high N content can increase dry matter digestibility (Bultman & Conard, 1998; Hwang et al., 2008) and N assimilation (Slansky & Feeny, 1977), leading to increased survival, fecundity and abundance (White, 1984; Kytö et al., 1996; Awmack & Leather, 2002; Keeping et al., 2014).
+Feeding on plants with high N content can increase dry matter digestibility (Bultman & Conard, 1998; Hwang et al., 2008) and N assimilation (Slansky & Feeny, 1977), leading to increased survival, fecundity, and abundance (White, 1984; Kytö et al., 1996; Awmack & Leather, 2002; Keeping et al., 2014).
 These benefits can be partially attributed to the amelioration of carbon-based plant defenses in response to N amendment (Coley et al., 1985; Stamp, 2003).
 In contrast, N effects on silicon-based defense, and the resultant consequences for insect feeding and performance, remain poorly understood.

 Insect herbivores express compensatory feeding mechanisms in response to plant quality (Simpson & Simpson, 1990), and this could influence the impact of opposing N and Si effects, because increased leaf consumption is observed in response to either increases or decreases in food quality (Slansky, 1993; Berner et al., 2005; Behmer, 2009).
 Also, despite evidence for reduced consumption rates in response to greater leaf abrasiveness following Si addition (Massey et al., 2006, 2007; Frew et al., 2017), the effects vary depending on the species of consumer (Nabity et al., 2012).
 In addition to altering feeding patterns, an insect’s compensatory response may have a physiological basis, because some lepidopteran larvae can digest plant N and other cell contents even when leaf mastication is minimal (Barbehenn, 1992).
-Because Si’s major mode of action on insect herbivores is reported to be excessive mandible wear (Djamin & Pathak, 1967; Ebeid et al., 2013), the effects would be most evident with early instar larvae, and although the impact may be mitigated with each successive molt, sub-lethal Si effects may accumulate across instars (Massey & Hartley, 2009).
+Because Si’s major mode of action on insect herbivores is reported to be excessive mandible wear (Djamin & Pathak, 1967; Ebeid et al., 2013), the effects would be most evident with early-instar larvae, and although the impact may be mitigated with each successive molt, sub-lethal Si effects may accumulate across instars (Massey & Hartley, 2009).

-Corn (Zea mays L.) (Gramineae) accumulates high concentrations of foliar Si (Rojanaridpiched et al., 1984; Goussain et al., 2002), and in agroecosystems, is simultaneously treated with fertilizers to maximize productivity, so we used this model system to study possible interactions between N and Si availability on the performance of herbivores.
-We conducted a performance assay to determine the response of the true armyworm, Pseudeletia unipuncta Haworth (Lepidoptera: Noctuidae), an important pest of corn (Metcalf & Flint, 1962), to host plants subject to different levels of Si and N amendment.
-We conducted a second, mechanistic assay to explore whether the treatments could influence armyworm leaf consumption, approximate digestibility or N assimilation efficiency, and how these compensatory responses might account for trends observed in the performance assay.
-We predicted that 1) the addition of N or Si alone would, respectively, increase and decrease insect performance, and 2) when applied simultaneously, the positive effect of the N would at least partially mitigate the negative effects of Si treatments.
+Maize (Zea mays L.) (Poaceae) accumulates high concentrations of foliar Si (Rojanaridpiched et al., 1984; Goussain et al., 2002).
+In agroecosystems, it is simultaneously treated with fertilizers to maximize productivity, so we used this model system to study possible interactions between N and Si availability on the performance of herbivores.
+We conducted a performance assay to determine the response of the true armyworm, Pseudeletia unipuncta Haworth (Lepidoptera: Noctuidae), an important pest of maize (Metcalf & Flint, 1962), to host plants subject to different levels of Si and N amendment.
+We conducted a second, mechanistic assay to explore whether the treatments could influence armyworm leaf consumption, approximate digestibility, or N assimilation efficiency, and how these compensatory responses might account for trends observed in the performance assay.
+We predicted that (1) the addition of N or Si alone would increase and decrease insect performance, respectively, and (2) when applied simultaneously, the positive effect of the N would at least partially mitigate the negative effects of Si treatments.

-Methods
+Material and methods

-Corn silicon and nitrogen treatments
+Maize silicon and nitrogen treatments